 How Much Do I Need To Contribute To My CPF Each Month?

-From 2022, both Employee’s CPF contributions and Employer’s CPF contributions for individuals aged 55 to 70 will also increase.
+Besides the coming rise in the CPF Monthly Salary Ceiling, both Employee’s CPF contributions and Employer’s CPF contributions for seniors aged 55 to 70 will also increase in the coming years.
 If we fall into this age range, our overall compensation will go up, but we may see a slightly lower take-home pay as we are also making higher CPF contributions.

 As we can see, most employees will have close to 37% of their salary contributed to their CPF accounts.